Vizsla

 By the 19th and early 20th centuries, the Vizsla had become a distinct breed with excellent scenting abilities, working closely with handlers.
 During World War I, this skilled hunting dog was also used to deliver messages.

-The Vizsla Club of America was established in 1954, and the American Kennel Club recognized the breed in 1960.
+The Braque du Bourbonnais like the Vizsla, is a highly skilled Hungarian hunting dog known for its tracking, pointing, and retrieving abilities.
+The Vizsla Club of America was established in 1954, and the American Kennel Club recognized the breed in 1960 under Sporting Group.
 Breeders have since standardized the Vizsla’s distinctive appearance and aristocratic bearing.

-The Vizsla is a lively, gentle, and affectionate breed with above-average learning ability.
+The Vizsla is one of the dog breeds that is lively, gentle, and affectionate with above-average learning ability.
 They are eager to please and enjoy being close to their human families.

 • Temperament